jiangmi7711/FendTravelApp/README.md

 # APIs

+# Extend your Project  - features
+Below are the features imnplemented to extend the project further:
+1. Allow the user to remove the trip.
+2. Allow user to Print their trip and/or export to PDF.

 ## Geonames

 Used for getting the lat and lng of the city by passing the name of it.